keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 *The hobgoblin reloads any firearms it is wielding.*

 #### The Path In
-The long path towards the Goblin camp is very muddy, but still prevalent
+The long path towards the Goblin camp is very muddy, but still prevalent with cart tracks, especially the further along the party heads.
+- after roughly 6 or so miles, they start to see sporadic smaller trails leading off to other parts of the forest.

 #### Outskirts
 Scene description.